In This Article

 That is four major compliance changes hitting mortgage lenders in the first quarter of 2026 alone.
 If your compliance team is still tracking regulatory deadlines in spreadsheets, you are already behind.

 Power BI templates give mortgage compliance teams a way to monitor these changes in real time.
 Instead of discovering gaps during audits, dashboards surface problems the moment data drifts outside acceptable parameters.
-This guide breaks down how to build that capability and why 2026 makes it non-negotiable.
+This guide breaks down how to build that capability, why generic Power BI templates fall short for FI-regulated lenders, and how ABT's purpose-built Mortgage BI layer on top of the MortgageExchange data fabric, governed by Microsoft Purview, gets the same dashboards into production in weeks instead of quarters.

 Why Mortgage Compliance Got Harder in 2026